-The literature search identified 1,447 articles.
-Two cited RCTs (MITRA-FR and COAPT) were added.
-After duplication removal, we excluded a total of 1,194 publications based on title and abstract evaluation, study type (RCTs or observational studies comparing the MitraClip procedure with SMVR and/or OMT) and study population (participants with severe MR).
-The full text of the remaining 47 studies was then screened, leading to the exclusion of 35 publications: three studies only included outcomes of MitraClip populations, one study only reported stroke rates on the mitral valve surgical arm, two full texts could not be accessed, eight did not specifically refer to post-procedure stroke incidence, 12 were conference abstracts or RCT design studies, three used data from the EVEREST trial for a different analysis and three RCTs did not yet include any published results; the study by Taramasso et al was chosen among four studies based on the same institutional population, as it included a wider number of participants18-21.
-Finally, 12 publications met all the inclusion criteria for the qualitative review; 10 of these were suitable for the quantitative synthesis with meta-analysis (Figure 3).
-Seven studies compared TMVR versus SMVR and three TMVR versus OMT, providing a total of 1,881 patients and 61 pooled strokes (16 in TMVR versus SMVR and 45 in TMVR versus OMT).
-Baseline characteristics of the included studies are shown in Table 1.
+Literature search identified 1447 articles, and two cited RCTs (MITRA-FR and COAPT) were added.
+After duplication removal, we excluded a total of 1194 publications based on title and abstract evaluation, study type (RCTs or observational studies comparing MitraClip procedure with SMVR and/or OMT) and study population (participants with severe MR).
+The full text of the remaining 47 studies was then screened, leading to exclusion of 35 publications: three studies only included outcomes of MitraClip populations, one study only reported stroke rates on the mitral valve surgical arm, two full texts could not be accessed, eight did not specifically refer to post-procedure stroke incidence, 12 were conference abstracts or RCTs' design studies, three used data from the Everest trial for a different analysis and three RCTs did not yet included any published results; Taramasso was chosen among 4 studies based on the same institutional population, as it included a wider number of participants 18-21.
+Finally, 12 publications met all the inclusion criteria for the qualitative review and 10 of these were suitable for the quantitative synthesis with meta-analysis (Figure 3).
+Seven studies compared TMVR versus SMVR and three TMVR versus OMT, providing a total of 1881 patients and 61 pooled strokes (16 in TMVR versus SMVR and 45 in TMVR versus OMT).
+Baseline characteristics of included studies are shown in Table 1.